OUTREACH TEAMS. Taking expressions of interest.

 Meet the mentors

 - Harry Heathcote (20) Queen’s Scout.
 Founder.
-FTC and FLL Mentor
+FTC/FLL Mentor

-- Alex Mountney (23) Mechatronics Engineer for SAGE Automation.
-Founding Team Member current occasional FTC Mentor
+- Alex Mountney (23) Mechatronics Engineer.
+Founding Team Member

 - Andrew Adams.
-Parent and Lead FLL Mentor.
-Background in Marketing and Engineering
+Lead FLL Mentor.
+Owner & Founder at Autofi

 - AMCAT Students from the Australian Maritime College.
 Mentoring FTC in CAD and Programming